Ukraine PM says likely to readjust IMF programme

-WASHINGTON Ukraine will probably have to readjust its $17-billion (10 billion pound) loan programme with the International Monetary Fund due to the country's costly conflict with pro-Russian separatists in the east, the prime minister said on Wednesday.
+WASHINGTON Ukraine will probably have to readjust its $17-billion (10.41 billion British pound) loan programme with the International Monetary Fund due to the country's costly conflict with pro-Russian separatists in the east, the prime minister said on Wednesday.

 "Probably, We do understand that we have to readjust the programme," Ukrainian Prime Minister Arseny Yatseniuk said, according to a webcast of his speech at the Council on Foreign Relations in New York.